 Watch The Somebody’s Sisters, Somebody’s Daughter Trailer

-This production is designed to tackle the sexual exploitation of young people, with a particular emphasis on providing a greater understanding and awareness of street grooming, social media vulnerability, online threats and ‘sexting’.
-GW Theatre Company developed the play in partnership with Oldham, Rochdale and Oxfordshire councils and the Oxford Foundation, with support from ACE Awards for All.
-The production is based on research with young people and professionals.
+This play tackles the sexual exploitation and abuse of young people, with a particular emphasis on providing a greater understanding and awareness of street grooming, social media vulnerability, online threats and ‘sexting’.
+Developed in partnership with Oldham, Rochdale and Oxfordshire councils and the Oxford Foundation, with support from ACE , the play is based on research with young people and professionals.

-‘Somebody’s Sister, Somebody’s Daughter’ is now available for performances in schools, colleges, PRU’s, and to parents/carers and the wider community.
-The play is also ideal for conferences and for raising awareness with professionals as well as supporting and leading training work.
+‘Somebody’s Sister, Somebody’s Daughter’ remains available for performances in schools, colleges, PRU’s, and to parents/carers and the wider community.
+It is also ideal for conferences and for raising awareness with professionals as well as supporting and leading training work.

 The purpose of the play and its related resources: